DR-DinoMight/dev_setup/README.md

-# NeoVim config
+# dev environment config

-This is my NeoVim config.
+This is my NeoVim and tmux config.
 Feel free to use it, or not.
 Mostly this is here as a backup.

 ## Pre-requisites